 AirPlay vs AirPlay 2

 But the speaker market changed dramatically in 2018 with the release of Apple's updated AirPlay 2 software.
 Released to coincide with the HomePod launch, AirPlay 2 has also been licensed to a number of well-known manufacturers, which means there's now a wide range of compatible speakers available.
-In fact, our top 10 is now entirely composed of devices that work with the newer standard.
+In fact, every model in our top 10 works with AirPlay 2.

 The first version of AirPlay, released back in 2010, was like a souped-up version of Bluetooth, allowing you to stream audio from any app on your Mac or iOS devices to any AirPlay-compatible speaker and freeing you from reliance on the manufacturer's apps.
 AirPlay also uses a Wi-Fi connection, which means a higher bandwidth than Bluetooth and better sound quality - not to mention longer range.